yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 Orchestrator core to make some prediction.
 Below is what happened if "bye" is entered as the "Current" utterance and use the 'p' commandlet for an prediction.
-Orchestrator core responded with a prediction of the "fareware" intent, a high score of 0.977, and the closest example within the "fareware" intent, "good bye".
+Orchestrator core responded with a prediction of the "farewell" intent, a high score of 0.977, and the closest example within the "farewell" intent, "good bye".
 On the other hand, the "greeting" intent was predicted with a score of 0.691 and the closest example was "good morning."
 ```
 Please enter an utterance > bye
 > "Current" utterance:          "bye"
-> "Current" intent label array: "fareware"
+> "Current" intent label array: "farewell"
 > "New"     intent label array: ""
 Please enter a commandlet, "h" for help > p
 > Prediction: